 Report finds aging US faces crisis in cancer care

-WASHINGTON (AP) — The U.S. is facing a crisis in how to deliver cancer care, as an aging population reaches its tumor-prone years and doctors have a hard time keeping up with complex new treatments, government advisers reported Tuesday.
+WASHINGTON (AP) — The U.S. is facing a crisis in how to deliver cancer care, as the baby boomers reach their tumor-prone years and doctors have a hard time keeping up with complex new treatments, government advisers reported Tuesday.

 The caution comes even as scientists are learning more than ever about better ways to battle cancer, and developing innovative therapies to target tumors.